Davsan88/guidesAndNotes/aws_practitioner.md

 Document databases store data in JSON-like document formats, allowing for flexible and semi-structured data models.
 Amazon DocumentDB (with MongoDB compatibility) is a fast, scalable, highly available, and fully managed document database service that supports MongoDB workloads.

 ### NoSQL Database Services
 NoSQL databases provide a mechanism for storage and retrieval of data that is modeled in means other than the tabular relations used in relational databases.

-Amazon DynamoDB and Amazon DocumentDB are examples of AWS's NoSQL offerings, providing flexible schemas and scalable performance.
+### Relational Database Services
+Relational databases store data in tables and use SQL for database access.
+Amazon RDS (Relational Database Service) simplifies the setup, operation, and scaling of a relational database in the cloud, supporting multiple database engines like Amazon Aurora, PostgreSQL, MySQL, MariaDB, Oracle, and Microsoft SQL Server.